indico/indico/doc/guides/QuickStartGuides/QSGTrackCoordinator/TrackCoordinator.rst

 Abstract's Management area.
 From here you can view the abstract's details and propose whether you want to accept, reject, mark as duplicated, or suggest the abstract for another track.
+Depending on the setup of the Abstract Module, a track coordinator can be able to directly accept or reject the abstract.

 ------------